 Continued practice with speaking, listening comprehension, reading, and writing Spanish.
 More sophisticated grammatical concepts, such as the subjunctive, are covered, with further emphasis on an appreciation for the variety and richness of Spanish and Latin American culture through readings, film, and internet research.
-Prerequisite: (For SPA\ 201) SPA\ 102, with a "C" or better, OR consent of instructor; (For SPA\ 202) SPA\ 201, with a "C" or better, OR consent of instructor.
+Prerequisite: (For SPA 201) SPA 102 with a "C" or better AND eligibility for ENG 101W OR consent of instructor; (For SPA 202) SPA 201 with a "C" or better AND eligibility for ENG 101W OR consent of instructor.